markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 z = float(3.14)
 ```

-`float` in Python is a 64 bit integer.
+`float` in Python is a 64 bit floating-point number.

 </div>
 </td>